brimdata/zed/docs/formats/zed-data-model.md

   )
 ```
 The Zed language is exploring syntax so that such operations are tighter
-and more natural given the superstructure of Zed.
+and more natural given the super-structure of Zed.
 For example, the above
 two SQL-like queries could be written as:
 ```
   count() by shape:=typeof(this)